laurentlahmy/hono-query/README.md

       retry: 5,
       staleTime: 5 * 1000,
     })
-  ); // option object: optionally pass an array of keys to add to the key };
+  ); // option object: optionally pass an array of keys to add to the key, and any queryOption };
 ```